• Skip to primary navigation

 • 4 tablespoons bacon grease or about three slices of bacon

-• 1 pound pork shoulder or boneless ribs
+• 1 pound pork butt cubed

 • 1 pound Andouille Sausage sliced in medallions